Jungle Hunt: Ports

-Atari published home ports in 1983 under their own brand for the Atari 2600, Atari 5200, and Atari 8-bit family.
+Atari, Inc. published home ports in 1983 under their own brand for the Atari 2600, Atari 5200, and Atari 8-bit computers.
 Ports for other platforms were released under the Atarisoft label: Apple II, ColecoVision, Commodore 64, VIC-20, IBM PC compatibles, and TI-99/4A.
-In the Atari-ported versions the hero is named Sir Dudley, and the girl, married to Sir Dudley, is Lady Penelope.
+In the Atari branded versions, the hero is named Sir Dudley, and the girl, married to Sir Dudley, is Lady Penelope.

 The Apple II and IBM PC versions were developed by Sierra On-Line.

 Reception

 In the United States, Jungle King was the top-grossing upright arcade cabinet on the monthly RePlay charts by October 1982.
 Jungle Hunt had also topped the RePlay charts by January 1983.
 By July 1983, it had sold an estimated 18,000 arcade cabinets in the United States, and it was one of the six top-grossing games during that period.
 Jungle King went on to be one of the thirteen highest-grossing arcade games of 1983.

 Bill Kunkel reviewed Jungle King for Electronic Games magazine in early 1983, writing that it could become Taito's "biggest hit since Space Invaders" as it follows "the classic formula for successful videogames: easy to learn, difficult to master."
-He said it was "an undeniable kick the first few plays, but doesn't seem to hold up for extended periods of time" and called the graphics of the vine-swinging segment "downright hideous" but noted that "gamers seem to be enjoying it."
+He said it was "an undeniable kick the first few plays, but doesn't seem to hold up for extended periods of time" and called the graphics of the vine-swinging segment "downright hideous", but noted "gamers seem to be enjoying it."

-Raymond Dimetrosky of Video Games Player rated the Atari VCS version a B+, calling it a "quite good" considering the limitations of the VCS.
+Raymond Dimetrosky of Video Games Player rated the Atari VCS version a B+, calling it "quite good" considering the limitations of the VCS.
 William Michael Brown reviewed the Atari 5200 port in the September 1983 issue of Electronic Fun with Computers & Games, rating it a 3 out of 4.
 He called it a significant improvement over the "disappointing" Atari VCS version, saying it looks and plays better and brings "much of the coin-op challenge."

 Jungle Hunt received a Certificate of Merit in the category of "Best Adventure Videogame" at the 5th annual Arkie Awards in January 1984.

 Legacy

 In November 1982, Taito released another version of the game in arcades as Pirate Pete with the same gameplay.
-The player character is now a pirate; the vines are replaced by ropes swinging from the masts of a very long ship; sharks swim the water intead of crocodiles; and sword-wielding pirates take the place of cannibals.
+The player character is now a pirate; the vines are replaced by ropes swinging from the masts of a very long ship; sharks swim in the water instead of crocodiles; and sword-wielding pirates take the place of cannibals.

 In 1983, Milton Bradley published a board game version of Jungle Hunt where ropes are a key element.

-Jungle Hunt is included in the Taito Legends collection for Microsoft Windows, PlayStation 2, and Xbox.
+Jungle Hunt is included in the Taito Legends collection for Windows, PlayStation 2, and Xbox.